If You Manage A

 is for us to stop this from happening.

-As customers arrive they are shown into the bar area and told the magician will be over shortly.
+As customers arrive they are ushered into the bar and told the magician will be with them momentarily.
 Then while they are waiting they get to see live close up magic.

 Before they know it, their table is ready and they go and sit down.

 What if you could transform restless walkouts into raving fans?

 you have transformed a walkout into a happy patron.

 Magic can help manage problems within the venue

 Imagine you have a problem in the kitchen and there is a delay on food service.
 Depending on the customer this can be frustrating, for all concerned.
 A good magician will work with the staff in the restaurant to ensure any problems are dealt with quickly and effectively.